What are other zdi networks and student laboratories doing, what are they particularly successful with?

 Discover mobile talent in the Minden-Lübbecke district (from age 5)

 At the mobile MINT talent workshop, typical tasks from business practice are to be tried out, practical talents tested and talents discovered.
 The MINT mobile is equipped as a mobile laboratory with many objects and work samples that are stowed in modular boxes.
-Each module box contains kits of different difficulty levels that appeal to different abilities and can be adapted to the appropriate age group as needed.
-With the offer of the MINT-Mobil, students can carry out technical experiments, solve mathematical tasks, work on scientific topics and face challenging tasks in the field of computer science.
+Each module box contains kits of different levels of difficulty that appeal to different skills and can be adapted to the appropriate age group as needed.
+The MINT mobile offers students the opportunity to carry out technical experiments, solve mathematical tasks, work on scientific topics and face challenging tasks in the field of computer science.
 Due to the mobility of the project offer, children and young people can be easily reached, especially in rural areas such as the Minden-Lübbecke district.